Collecting data in the field? We now have apps for iOS and Android. Visit the App Store or Google Play Store and search for "Water Rangers" Learn more

 Lab processing:

-• Pour the water sample/reagent mixture into the Quanti-Tray 2000.
+• Pour the mixture into a Quanti-Tray 2000.

-• Seal the tray with the Quanti-Tray sealer
+• Seal the tray with the Quanti-Tray sealer.

-• Place the sealed tray in an incubator at 35°C ± 0.5°C incubator for 24 hours
+• Incubate at 35°C ± 0.5°C for 24 hours.

 Read the results:

-• Count Yellow wells = total coliforms
+• Yellow wells = total coliforms

-• Count Yellow/fluorescent wells = E. coli
+• Yellow wells that also glow under UV light = E. coli

 Watch the protocol in action